Managing Common Symptoms in Hospice

 Medication Adjustments

-Dietary and Lifestyle Tips
+Dietary Tips

 Whole-Person Comfort and Family Support

-As symptoms evolve, the hospice team updates the care plan to preserve peace and comfort through every stage of care.
+Ongoing Review and Adaptation: As symptoms evolve, the hospice team updates the care plan to preserve peace and comfort through every stage of care.

 The Heart of Hospice Care

-Through expert symptom control, emotional support, and family guidance, Sunset Hospice helps patients live each day with comfort, dignity and love – surrounded by those who care most.
+Through expert symptom control, emotional support and family guidance.
+Sunset Hospice helps patients live each day with comfort, dignity and love – surrounded by those who care most.

-When to Call the Hospice Nurse
+When to Call The Hospice Nurse

 Immediate contact with your hospice team is recommended if:

-Pain suddenly worsens or becomes uncontrolled
+• Pain suddenly worsens or becomes uncontrolled

-Breathing becomes difficult even at rest
+• Breathing becomes difficult even at rest

-Nausea or vomiting is persistent
+• Nausea or vomiting is persistent

-Confusion, anxiety, or agitation increases
+• Confusion, anxiety or agitation increases

-Any new or sudden symptom develops
+• Any new or sudden symptoms develop